 - 3. If you are using a pressure-sensitive pen tablet, use the Minimum Size slider to set the size of your brush when using your pen with very little pressure.
 The minimum size is set to a percentage of your brush tip's maximum size, which is 25% by default.
 If you don't want the pressure on your pen to affect the brush size, set this parameter to 100%. - 4.
-If you want your brush tip to have uneven dimensions, use the Roundness slider to shrink the brush tip vertically all the while preserving its horizontal size. - 5.
-If you want your brush tip to be at an angle, use the Angle slider to rotate your brush tip. - 6.
+If you want your brush to keep the same size relative to the camera frame when the camera zooms in on or zooms out of the scene, check the Proportional to Camera option. - 5.
+If you want your brush tip to have uneven dimensions, use the Roundness slider to shrink the brush tip vertically all the while preserving its horizontal size. - 6.
+If you want your brush tip to be at an angle, use the Angle slider to rotate your brush tip. - 7.
 Click on the Smoothing tab.

-- 7. Use the Centerline Smoothing slider to set the amount of smoothing Harmony should perform on your stroke's direction, curves and corners.
-A higher setting will prevent your line from being shaky, but is liable to reduce your drawing precision and to round sharp corners into curves. - 8.
+- 8. Use the Centerline Smoothing slider to set the amount of smoothing Harmony should perform on your stroke's direction, curves and corners.
+A higher setting will prevent your line from being shaky, but is liable to reduce your drawing precision and to round sharp corners into curves. - 9.
 Use the Contour Smoothing slider to set the amount of smoothing Harmony should perform on your stroke's contour.
-A higher setting will round sharp corners and reduce the amount of control points for the resulting vector shape. - 9.
-Either close or set aside the Brush Properties dialog. - 10.
+A higher setting will round sharp corners and reduce the amount of control points for the resulting vector shape. - 10.
+Either close or set aside the Brush Properties dialog. - 11.
 In the Camera or Drawing view, start drawing to test your brush settings.